-3.5c Entering the RVGK.
-During the Soviet Reinforcement Phase, units on the map within 20 hexes of an RVGK Marker AND which could reach that Marker by a path as if they were moving by Strat Mode can enter the associated RVGK Box (they cannot start in or move through an EZOC).
+- 3.5c Entering the RVGK.
+Units rebuilt from the Dead Pile using are placed in an RVGK Box in the Soviet Reinforcement Phase.
+Also, during the Soviet Reinforcement Phase, on-map units within 20 hexes of an RVGK Marker and which they could reach using Strat Mode (OCS 5.8) can enter the corresponding RVGK Box.
 Simply remove the units from the map and place them in the associated box.
 This requires no fuel expenditure.
-Rebuilt units are placed in an RVGK Box in the Soviet Reinforcement Phase.

-- Units in an RVGK Box are automatically in trace supply. - All "living" units of a multi-unit formation must enter the box together - part of a formation can never remain on the map or be put in a different RVGK Box. - Organic Trucks maintain their current load status when entering an RVGK Box.

-3.5d Exiting the RVGK.
-Units only exit an RVGK Box under two circumstances:

-- A) The instant an Axis combat unit moves within 5 hexes of an RVGK Marker, every unit in the associated RVGK Box is put on the map within 3 hexes of the Marker.
+Consolidation (OCS 13.9) is not allowed in the RVGK. - Units in an RVGK Box are automatically in trace supply. - All "living" units of a multi-unit formation must enter the box together part of a formation can never remain on the map or be put in a different RVGK Box. - Organic Trucks maintain their current load status when entering an RVGK Box - 3.5d Exiting the RVGK.
+Units only exit an RVGK Box under two circumstances: - A) The instant an Axis combat unit moves within 5 hexes of an RVGK Marker, every unit in the associated RVGK Box is put on the map within 3 hexes of the Marker.
 (Exception: Ignore units being supplied by a Kessel HQ.)
 The RVGK Minimums must be restored after dealing with the enemy threat.
-(No foot-dragging allowed.) - B) At the start of the Soviet Movement Phase, units in an RVGK Box may be released as long as they adhere to the following: - Released units are placed anywhere within 5 hexes of the associated RVGK Marker. - ♦ The RVGK Minimums must be maintained. - Orps and multi-step units must be full-strength (with no missing steps or dead units).
+(No foot-dragging allowed.) - B) At the start of the Soviet Movement Phase, units in an RVGK Box may be released as long as they adhere to the following: - Released units are placed anywhere within 5 hexes of the associated RVGK Marker.

+- ♦ The RVGK Minimums must be maintained. - Orps and multi-step units must be full-strength (with no missing steps or dead units).